rescript-lang/rescript-compiler/README.md

 1. Language features:

    Recursive modules, Lazy modules, have not looked into it yet.

-   Better Currying support.
-Currently, we have an inference engine for function currying and we do cross module inference, however, there are some more challenging cases, for example, high order functions, it can be resolved by either aggressive inlining or falling back to a slow path using `Function.prototype.length`.
-We prepared the runtime support in [module curry](jscomp/runtime/curry.ml), will support it in the near future.

    Int32 operations, currently, Int use Float operations, this should be fixed in the near future.